 "My mother says she bleeds orange," Nicodemus said.
 "And my dad says he's all about the black-and-gold."

 These brothers grew up competing against each other everywhere from the dinner table to the classroom.
 They still talk or exchange text messages almost every day.

 "To this day, anyone who knows us knows if Garry was to walk in this room, about 10-15 minutes from now we'd probably be competing in something," Nicodemus said.

 The Christopher brothers took similar, indirect routes to their current occupations.

 Both graduated from Baylor, but they were initially in different fields.
 Garry was a pre-med student at Baylor after playing Division III college basketball for one season at LeTourneau University in Longview, Texas.
-Nicodemus was pursuing a career in physical therapy.

 Garry eventually decided he didn't want to leave athletics completely behind, so he switched his major to health and human performance with the intent of becoming a strength coach.
 Nicodemus eventually chose the same major.